harrymatthews50/MeshEditor/README.md

 2. You edit or landmark the scan as needed
 3. You press return to save the results.
 The background of the editor will go black if the file has been saved.
 4. Close the editor and the next file will open.
-# MIC-specific instructions
+# MIRC-specific instructions
-This was deveoped as an in house tool for the Medical Image Computing group of KU Leuven.
-The following instructions are relevant only to MIC personnel working on our data servers.
+This was deveoped as an in house tool for the Laboratory of Imaging Genetics at KU Leuven.
+The following instructions are mostly relevant to those working on the MIRC infrastructure.

 ## Working in PyCharm with conda
 The relevant conda environment (MeshEditing) is installed on micbb01 at the time of writing.
 The simplest way is to run the (e.g demo) scripts is to